Day 1 UK - Windhoek

 Alternatively, you might like to join a morning cruise from nearby Walvis Bay, where you could see anything from flamingos and pelicans to dolphins and seals.
 There's also the chance to join a Living Desert tour, a unique 4x4 adventure that highlights the variety of perfectly adapted wildlife that makes its home here.

-Today we'll move inland towards Damaraland – home to the desert adapted rhino and elephant.
+Heading north along the coast today we call at Cape Cross with its seal colony before moving inland towards Damaraland – home to the desert adapted rhino and elephant.
 This is one of Namibia's most scenic areas, with open plains, granite hills and deep gorges.
 Our next stop is the UNESCO-listed site of Twyfelfontein, which has one of the largest collections of rock paintings and engravings in all of Africa.Meals included: B,D

 Day 8 Twyfelfontein